 - March 2010 to October 2010 - Expanded "single stream" recycling program to include approximately 81,000 apartments and condominiums

-The following chart summarizes current progress regarding some of Baltimore County's key goals, in order of the U.S. Environmental Protection Agency's solid waste management priorities:
+The following list summarizes current progress regarding some of Baltimore County's key goals, in order of the U.S. Environmental Protection Agency's solid waste management priorities:

 The Bureau of Solid Waste Management's day-to-day functions consist of:

-- collecting and analyzing tonnage and cost data; and
+- collecting and analyzing tonnage and cost data

-Materials collected for recycling are delivered to Waste Management/Recycle America's single stream materials recycling facility in Elkridge, MD.
-There, materials are sorted, baled, and shipped out for further processing and/or marketing.
+Materials collected for recycling are delivered to Baltimore County's Central Acceptance Facility's (CAF) materials recovery facility in Cockeysville, Maryland.
+There, materials are sorted, baled and shipped out for further processing and/or marketing.